Step Dave

-Step Dave is a New Zealand comedy-drama television series written by Kate McDermott.
+Step Dave is a New Zealand farcical comedy-drama television series written by Kate McDermott.
 It began airing its first series in New Zealand on 11 February 2014.
 It was renewed for a second series, which began airing on 1 September 2015.
 Jono Kenyon announced the show would not be returning for a third series.

 Premise

 Dave Robinson, a 24-year-old New Zealand bartender, falls in love with Cara Gray, a 39-year-old day spa co-owner with three children.